Canadian Retirement Income

 1

-• On the worksheet FEC Foreign Employer Compensation and Pensions to transfer to Lines 4c and 4d of Form 1040.
+• On the worksheet FEC Foreign Employer Compensation and Pensions.

-By provision of the income tax treaty between the U.S. and Canada, benefits paid under the Canada Pension Plan (CPP), Quebec Pension Plan (QPP), and Old Age Security (OAS) program to a U.S. resident are taxable, if at all, only in the United States.
+Under the income tax treaty between the U.S. and Canada, benefits paid under the Canada Pension Plan (CPP), Quebec Pension Plan (QPP), and Old Age Security (OAS) program to a US resident are treated as US social security benefits for US tax purposes.
+If your total income is above certain limits, a maximum of 85% of your benefits will be subject to tax.

 1. From within your TaxAct return (Online or Desktop), click Federal (on smaller devices, click in the top left corner of your screen, then click Federal).